davco/ProteomeBrainApp/README.md

 * Currently there are 3 proteomics reanalyzed experiments embedded within the app.
 * Shows protein expression values across baseline human brain tissues and from different Braak stages of Alzheimer disease.
 * The protein expression values is shown in color over a MRI scan using the R package EveTemplate.
+* Protein expression by selecting the gene ID and the biological condition.

 ![Capture](https://user-images.githubusercontent.com/15140798/160301489-cae11e24-ae5c-4e1d-ba6e-a73013bdaa0a.PNG)

 ## Installation